Riku-Laine/Kannu-presis/README.md

 This file produces a presentation visible [here](https://riku-laine.github.io/Kannu-presis/index.html#/).
 The project was done *pro bono* during Christmas holiday '17.

-* Data available at ???
+* Data available at the repository.

+Feel free to modify and improve the slide show.